BaguetteBoiTuna/NTPU/2024-10-29-cib_midterm_report_dante.md

 #### Layered Music

 This technique involves stacking multiple musical layers that can be added or removed based on gameplay.
 For example, a base layer might play continuously, with additional layers introduced during heightened action or tension.
 This approach allows the music to change in intensity, instrumentation and even composition based on gameplay elements.

 Implementing adaptive music requires careful composition and technical integration to ensure seamless transitions and maintain the desired emotional impact.
 When executed effectively, it significantly enhances the player's connection to the game world.

 ## Impact on Player Experience

 We already know that the goal of Adaptive music is to enhance the player's immersion significantly.
 But how does it achieve this?
 And what are the feedbacks from the players and developers?

 ### Immersion and Emotional Response

 Let's use _Red Dead Redemption 2_ (RDR2) as an example.

 RDR2 is an open world action adventure game set in the American Wild West, where players navigate a vast landscape, interacting with characters and environments that reflect the challenges and atmosphere of the 1899 frontier.
 The game's adaptive music, composed by [Woody Jackson](https://en.wikipedia.org/wiki/Woody_Jackson), dynamically shifts to achieve a cinematic experience.

 #### Dynamic Musical Adaptation

+As said before the music in RDR2 changes based on the player's location and actions.
+For example, as players explore the open fields or mountains, ambient and subdued music sets a peaceful tone, enhancing the feeling of solitude in the wilderness.
+When players enter gunfights or intense chases, the music seamlessly transitions to a faster more intense rhythm, aligning with the adrenaline and urgency of the moment.
+This adaptation helps make the game world feel more responsive and alive, drawing players deeper into the experience.